Join the practice

 We welcome new patients to the surgery who reside within the catchment areal you can check if you are within our catchment area by entering your postcode

 - Stage 2 - Bring both forms in to the practice, along with two forms of identification - one photographic such as a driving license or passport and one proof of address such as a recent bank statement or utility bill.
-Please note that you will not be registered until we receive all of these items.
+Please DO NOT email or post the forms to us, but bring these to the surgery.
+Your forms will need to be checked whilst you wait, and this may take 10-15 minutes.

 - Stage 3 - It will then take 2 working days to complete your registration process.
 After this you will be able to book an appointment.